audreyd114/GitErDone-LostGrenadiers-P445-Capstone/Assignment_Sols/RF-1.md

 - Improves campus experience for students, implying better satisfaction
 - Provides management with data about building usage or traffic patterns

-3. Cost/Benefit Analysis
+### 3. Cost/Benefit Analysis
-- Estimated total costs: TODO
+- Estimated total costs: Minimal, since the app will be hosted on a personal server.
+Main costs include development time (student/in-house labor) and optional domain/SSL (~$12–$20/year).
+All core software (Leaflet.js, Geolocation API, Device Orientation API) is free.
-- Value of benefits: TODO
+- Value of benefits: Significant time savings for students and staff navigating the campus, improved accessibility for new visitors, reduced reliance on printed maps or staff directions, and potential data insights for campus planning.
+Even conservative estimates of time saved suggest benefits far exceed costs.
-- Payback Period: TODO
+- Payback Period: Essentially immediate; benefits begin accruing as soon as the app is used, with the first few days of active use outweighing the minimal costs.

 ## Market Research
 > Market Research: A comprehensive market research identifying a need for the product.
 Detail all market research you carried out, listing sources of information.
 Justify any conclusions you have drawn from your research.
 Identify the potential customer base for your product, together with evidence of customer need for the product.
 Describe how you propose to compete with similar products on the market.